tglanz/bsc/deep-compression/chapters/0030-pruning.md

 **Fewer computations**

-Fewer computations can lead to faster inferences.
+The fewer connections the fewer the theoretical amount of computations required - Fewer computations lead to faster inferences.

 **Smaller memory footprint**